dbeley/tuberank/README.md

 ## TODO

 ### Homepage
-- DONE Display curated selection of Channels / Videos based on ratings
 - Add links to Github in footer
 - Add Import video feature
 - Add about page

 ### Search page
-- DONE Add htmx to search page to only updates channel or video parts
 - Add sorting mechanism

 ### Channel detail page
-- DONE Display list of all imported videos + ratings
 - Display channel ratings + reviews
 - Include link to see the channel on youtube
 - Add sorting mechanism